 So, there is two ways to eat fish like a Turk and it all depends on the occasion and who you are with.

-Fish Sold as Street Food
+Eating Fish in Turkey as Street Food

 If you have been to big cities like Istanbul or Kayseri, you will have seen fish stands everywhere.
 Rows and rows of them all stood together.
 They are a great option if you are eating on a budget as the fish sandwiches are so cheap.
 Simply order your sandwich and a fresh cooked fish will be placed in between some slices of bread and handed to you so you can eat on the go.